KidzPal

 Ages 3-8

 Choose a favorite book character and create a costume from items around the house.
-Present the character to family and explain why they chose them.
+Present the character to family and explain who they are, what happens in the story, and why they chose them.
+This deepens reading comprehension by requiring children to internalize character traits, motivations, and story events well enough to "become" the character.

 📦 Materials: